Welcome to today's edition of the Rush 24-7 podcast.

 When that theme signals my happiness, he is happy.

-So I um we're gonna chat today.
+So we're going to chat today.

-We're gonna have lots of guests.
+We're going to have lots of guests.

-So this big family calls themselves ditto head.
+So this big family calls themselves Ditto Head.

 So I would like to take this opportunity to say this to this family of over two decades.

-Thank you for your uncommon common sense for not giving up for keeping the faith, for your steadfast fidelity to your community and to your country.
+Thank you for your uncommon common sense, for not giving up, for keeping the faith, for your steadfast fidelity to your community and to your country.

 And I want to take this opportunity to thank you for your loyalty to Rush.